The Legend of Bigfoot

-Many stories and legends have been told about Bigfoot, but until today, there is no evidence that proves beyond a shadow of doubt that such a creature exists.
-The Bigfoot is a human-like hairy creature that is very tall and large, and it is believed that it lives in some of the forests along the northwestern coast of North America.
+Many stories and legends have been told about Bigfoot but until recently there has been no evidence that proves beyond a shadow of doubt that such a creature exists.
+The Bigfoot is a human-like, hairy creature that is very tall and large and it is believed that it lives in some of the forests along the northwestern coast of North America.
 It is also called "Sasquatch", which is a Native American term for "hairy giant".

 The first reported sighting of the Bigfoot took place in Jasper, Canada in the year 1811.
-Following the incident, many people started creating hoaxes (running around in essentially elaborate Halloween costumes) to fool the public into believing that Bigfoot was real, and the newspapers also published articles about the creature, referring to it as "Sasquatch".
+Following the incident, many people started creating hoaxes, running around in essentially elaborate costumes to fool the public into believing that Bigfoot was real, and the newspapers also published articles about the creature, referring to it as "Sasquatch".
 In 1924, a group of miners from the state of Washington reported that they were attacked by Bigfoot.
 They said that the creature threw stones at their cabins and left footprints around their camp.

-Those who claimed that they saw Bigfoot described it as a dark brown-haired creature that resembles an ape.
-It has very large eyes, and a low and wide forehead.
-It is said that its height ranges from 6 to 10 feet, and it weighs more than 500 pounds.
-Bigfoot is a nocturnal creature, and it is omnivorous.
+Those who claimed that they saw Bigfoot described it as a dark brown haired creature that resembles an ape.
+It has very large eyes and a low, wide forehead.
+It is said that its height ranges from 6 to 10 feet and it weighs more than 500 pounds.
+Bigfoot is a nocturnal creature and it is omnivorous.

 Bigfoot has been a hoax that just will not die out.
 The most recent talk of proof has come from the northern woods of Georgia.
 In 2008 two men claimed to have found the body of a deceased Bigfoot complete with DNA evidence.
 However when it was time for the pair to prove it to the world, they refused to show the body or any of the genetic tests they said they had.
 After the media storm died down the men confessed they used a fake gorilla costume and road kill intestines for the photos.
 This goes to show that the legend of Bigfoot has not died and believers are still waiting for that one piece of hard evidence to prove the world wrong.